-GBL Architects has applied to the City of Richmond to amend the Official Community Plan (OCP), Schedule 2.10 (City Centre Area Plan) at 6551 No. 3 Road to permit a high-rise, mixed use project on roughly 50% of 6551 No. 3 Road at the south end of the CF Richmond Centre shopping centre.
-(Attachments 1 & 2)
+GBL Architects has applied to the City of Richmond to amend the Official Community Plan (OCP), Schedule 2.10 (City Centre Area Plan) at 6551 No. 3 Road to permit a high-rise, mixed use project on a portion of 6551 No. 3 Road at the south end of the CF Richmond Centre shopping centre (Attachment 1).
+On September 24, 2018, the OCP Amendment Bylaw received first reading of Council.
+On November 19, 2018, the OCP Amendment Bylaw was considered at Public Hearing.
+At the Public Hearing, Council approved the following motion: